Quick Links

 What are the Age of the Youth?

 TeamMates focuses on mentoring youth beginning as early as 3rd grade.
 Mentors are encouraged to continue in the mentoring relationship until the student graduates from high school.
-Treynor CSD will focus first on 3rd and 6th grade youth.

 How can a student become involved?

 Students can either self-nominate or they are nominated for the program by a caring adult in their life.
-Typically, this is a teacher, guidance counselor, parent, or community member.
+Typically, this is a teacher, school counselor, parent, or community member.
 This program is for all students, not just "at-risk" students.

 What happens during a mentoring session?